jlstrater/gr8data/README.md

 See the charts and contribute at http://jlstrater.github.io/gr8ladies-d3/

-The data is bootstrapped from the gr8ladies-d3 repository on startup.
+Looking for the demo from the devoxx presentation?
+See the [Devoxx Version](https://github.com/jlstrater/gr8data/releases/tag/1.0)

 ##Run: